qiboteam/qibochem/doc/source/tutorials/measurement.rst

 ---------------------------

 We demonstate how the whole process of grouping qubit-wise commuting Pauli terms to reduce the measurement cost can be carried out here.

-This example is taken from the Bravyi-Kitaev transformed Hamiltonian for molecular H\ :sub:`2` in the minimal STO-3G basis of Hartree-Fock orbitals, at 0.70 Angstroms separation between H nuclei, as was done in [#f2]_.
+This example is taken from the Bravyi-Kitaev transformed Hamiltonian for molecular H\ :sub:`2` in the minimal STO-3G basis of Hartree-Fock orbitals, at 0.70 Angstrom distance between H nuclei. [#f2]_

 First, the molecular Hamiltonian is of the form:

 .. math::

     H = g_0 I + g_1 Z_0 + g_2 Z_0 + g_3 Z_0 Z_1 + g_4 Y_0 Y_1 + g_5 X_0 X_1

 where the :math:`g_i` coefficients are some real numbers.
 The :math:`I` term is a constant, and can be ignored.
 The graph representing which Pauli terms are qubit-wise commuting is given below: